DimasDMM/diseases-ner/README.md

 I would like to implement the idea described at http://www.cogprints.org/5025/1/NRC-48727.pdf

-Also, there are some tips to build regular expressions using the information from health organizations, for example: https://apps.who.int/iris/bitstream/handle/10665/163636/WHO_HSE_FOS_15.1_eng.pdf
+Also, using the information from health organizations, there are some tips to build regular expressions, for example: https://apps.who.int/iris/bitstream/handle/10665/163636/WHO_HSE_FOS_15.1_eng.pdf